 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 12,323, 3,474 total housing units (homes and apartments), and a median house value of $737,569, real estate costs in Lahaina are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.
+With 12,323 people, 3,565 houses or apartments, and a median cost of homes of $769,140, real estate costs in Lahaina are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.

 People in Lahaina primarily live in small (one, two or no bedroom) single-family detached homes.
 Lahaina has a mixture of owner-occupied and renter-occupied housing.

-Relative to Hawaii, our data show that Lahaina's latest annual appreciation rate is higher than 70% of the other cities and towns in Hawaii.
+Relative to Hawaii, our data show that Lahaina's latest annual appreciation rate is lower than 80% of the other cities and towns in Hawaii.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Lahaina differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Lahaina - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Lahaina real estate investment or home purchase decisions.